-The following is a brief overview only of the steps required to add a MR52 or MR53 to your network.
+The following is a brief overview only of the steps required to add an access point to your network.
 For detailed instructions about creating, configuring and managing Meraki wireless networks, refer to the online documentation (documentation.meraki.com).

-- 1. Login to http://dashboard.meraki.com.
+- Login to http://dashboard.meraki.com.
 If this is your first time, create a new account. - 2.
 Find the network to which you plan to add your APs or create a new network. - 3.
 Add your APs to your network.
 You will need your Meraki order number (found on your invoice) or the serial number of each AP, which looks like Qxxx-xxxx, and is found on the bottom of the unit.
 You will also need your Enterprise license key, which you should have received via email. - 4.
 Go to the map / floor plan view and place each AP on the map by clicking and dragging it to the location where you plan to mount it.

-Check and Upgrade Firmware
+Check and Set Firmware

-To ensure your MR52 or MR53 performs optimally immediately following installation, it is recommended that you facilitate a firmware upgrade prior to mounting your AP.
+To ensure your access point performs optimally immediately following installation, it is recommended that you facilitate a firmware upgrade prior to mounting your AP.

 - 1. Attach your AP to power and a wired Internet connection.
 See the "Power the Ap" section for details. - 2.
 The AP will turn on and the LED will glow solid orange.
-If the unit does not require a firmware upgrade, the LED will turn either green (no clients associated) or blue (clients associated) within thirty seconds. - If the unit requires an upgrade, the LED will begin blinking orange until the upgrade is complete, at which point the LED will turn solid green or blue.
-You should allow at least a few minutes for the firmware upgrade to complete, depending on the speed of your internet connection.
+If the unit does not require a firmware upgrade, the LED will turn either green (no clients associated) or blue (clients associated) within thirty seconds.

-Check and Configure Firewall Settings
+Check and Configure Upstream Firewall Settings

 If a firewall is in place, it must allow outgoing connections on particular ports to particular IP addresses.
-The most current list of outbound ports and IP addresses for your particular organization can be found here.
+The most current list of outbound ports and IP addresses for your particular organization can be found on the firewall configuration page in your dashboard.

-Assigning IP Addresses
+Assigning an IP Address

-All gateway MR52s and MR53s (An AP with Ethernet connections to the LAN) must be assigned routable IP addresses.
+All gateway A (An AP with Ethernet connections to the LAN) must be assigned routable IP addresses.
 These IP addresses can be dynamically assigned via DHCP or statically assigned.